-The latter one does random disk accesses to various hidden and virtual files such is C:\$tmp as part of the complex file system house keeping.
+The latter one does random disk accesses to various hidden and virtual files such as C:\$tmp as part of the complex file system housekeeping.
 There is no way to turn this off and, while it can be minimized, it still unnecessarily taxes the CF card.

 It turned out the wireless takes really long time to reconnect after a resume (which may be due to this specific system/card?)
 I ended up waiting for the wireless card for almost a month from an eBay purchase and at the end not using it but simply connecting to a network cable; it runs along the power cable, so it's not that bad.